Place of Origin: Earth

 At the age of 13, Charlotte was able to attend a Starfleet Command conference on exploration.
 The conference had been taking place aboard Starbase 6, her father's station at the time.
 Despite the darkening mood of the time, several key officials, including Fleet Admiral Jonathan Archer, had advocated for sticking to Starfleet's better angels.
 Charlotte had considered the elderly admiral a personal hero even before the meeting, and having actually gotten to meet him only strengthened her resolve to get her own command.

 At the age of 18, Charlotte departed to join Starfleet Acadamy.
 Her parents were not even remotely surprised at this, as her bedroom had been a shrine to Starfleet history since she had been old enough to speak.
 However, it was still an adjustment for her.
 Suddenly, she was no longer with her family every day, but could only communicate with them via comm.
 Additionally, she was back on Earth, but not at the family home in Phoenix.
+Away from her father, but away from her mother as well.
 She struggled initially with this transition.
-She hadn't honed her social skills with peers particularly well, as she was used to dealing with the personalities of the officer's aboard her father's vessels.
+She hadn't honed her social skills with peers particularly well, as she was used to dealing with the personalities of the older officer's aboard her father's vessels.
 However, she eventually came into her own.

 She found she had a knack for piloting and soon become one of the top pilots of her graduating class.
 She gained certifications in several smaller craft, before seeking out helm officer training.